The 5 Best Dividend ETFs: Compound Your Money FASTER

 BMO CaThe BMO Covered Call Canadian Banks ETF (ZWB) has been designed to provide exposure to a portfolio of Canadian banks while earning call option premiums.

-This ETF offers what many DIY investors would attempt to do with their Canadian bank holdings to generate some extra income.
+This ETF offers what many DIY investors would attempt to do with their Canadian bank holdings to generate extra income.
 Why not let the experts do it for you?

 ZWC – BMO Canadian High Dividend Covered Call ETF

-The BMO Canadian High Dividend Covered Call ETF (ZWC) has been designed to provide exposure to a dividend-focused portfolio, while earning call option premiums.
+The BMO Canadian High Dividend Covered Call ETF (ZWC) has been designed to provide exposure to a dividend-focused portfolio while earning call option premiums.
 The underlying portfolio is yield-weighted and broadly diversified across sectors.

 Similar to ZWB but with many of the high-yield dividend blue chip stocks such as Enbridge or Telus.